powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 - A **workspace** has a list of *members* (users) that can see and edit the workspace, if the workspace is not private.
 - A **board** is created by a user — this user can always see and edit the board.
 - A **board** has a specific *visibility*: private (only the owner can see it), workspace (only owner and members belonging to the parent workspace can see it), or public (anyone can see it).
-- A **board** has a list of *members* (users) that can see and edit the board, if the board is not private.
+- A user can see (and edit) any of the **cards** and **lists** belonging to a **board** that they have access to.

+Also have a look at `trelloappclone_flutter/lib/utils/service.dart` for the access patterns used by the app code.

-Let us explore how we can use sync rules to enforce these permissions.
+Let us explore how we can use sync rules to enforce these permissions and access patterns.

 TODO steps:

-. basic userId based rules (`sync-rules-1.yaml`)
-. add visibility rules (`sync-rules-2.yaml`)
-. add public workspace rules (`sync-rules-3.yaml`)
+1. add workspace-based bucket
+1. add board-based bucket
+1. ???

-## Build process
+## Build & Run the App

-- Follow the [Flutter Guide](https://flutter.dev/docs/get-started/install) to get started in building with Flutter.
 - Run ``` flutter pub get ``` to install the necessary packages on your command line that's navigated to the root of the project.
 - Invoke the ``` flutter run ``` command.

-## Running the app

-TODO
+- TODO: must run on iOS or Android (no web app support yet)

 ### Importing / Generating Data